Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/bearded-devil.md

 NoteIcon: monster
 BestiaryType: fiend (devil)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 70, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Bearded Devil](2-Mechanics/CLI/bestiary/fiend/bearded-devil.md)
 *Source: Monster Manual p.
 70, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden.
 Available in the SRD.*